dspace-group/dsV2Gshark/README.md

 - ISO 15118-20 is not fully supported yet
     - some BPT messages are not fully decoded
 - Live TLS decryption is only supported for TLS 1.2
+- Linux
+    - no installer
-- Filter buttons and color filters are only available if you use the installer
+    - filter buttons and color filters must be added manually

 ## Support
 - If you encounter any problems, feel free to open an issue or contact us at support@dSPACE.de